CSCfi/csc-user-guide/docs/apps/matlab.md

    addpath("~/.matlab/config_mps_puhti")
    savepath
    ```
-5. Configure your MATLAB to submit jobs to Puhti by calling `configCluster` in MATLAB and supply your username as follows:
+5. Configure your MATLAB to submit jobs to Puhti by calling `configCluster` in MATLAB and supply your username to the prompt as follows:
    ```matlab
    configCluster
    % Username on Puhti (e.g. jdoe): >>username